vburckhardt/markdown-llm-corrector/samples/vpc_corrected.md

 ## Contributing

-You can report issues and request features for this module in GitHub issues in the module repository.
-See [Report an Issue or Request a Feature](https://github.com/terraform-ibm-modules/.github/blob/main/.github/SUPPORT.md).
+You can report issues and request features for this module in GitHub issues in the module repo.
+See [Report an issue or request a feature](https://github.com/terraform-ibm-modules/.github/blob/main/.github/SUPPORT.md).

 To set up your local development environment, see [Local development setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.